bifurcationkit/BifurcationKit.jl/docs/src/mittelmannAuto.md

 Depth = 3
 ```

+!!! warning "Work in progress"
+    This tutorial is under construction, the code below is not fully functional.

 !!! unknown "References"
     The following example is exposed in Farrell, Patrick E., Casper H. L. Beentjes, and Ásgeir Birkisson. **The Computation of Disconnected Bifurcation Diagrams.** ArXiv:1603.00809 [Math], March 2, 2016.